Why did developers migrate Android applications from Java to Kotlin?: Introduction

-The contributions of this paper are: \begin{enumerate}[] \item A framework named \miga{} for a) studying the evolution of applications having two or more programming languages and b) detecting commits that migrate code. \item An implementation of \miga{} tailored for studying apps written in Java and Kotlin. \item The characterization of the evolution and migration of Android application initially written in Java, based on commit analysis and interviews with developers. \item An enumeration of the main reasons why Android developers migrated to Kotlin.
-This could encourage Android developers to migrate to Kotlin. \item A list of episodes and advises extracted from the interviews with developers which can be used by both Android developers (e.g., to decide whether to migrate to Kotlin or not), and by researchers (e.g., to propose solutions that overcome the current problematic developers face). \item A dataset of commits that migrated code detected by \miga.
-Researcher can use it for further studies on the migration activity of Android application. \end{enumerate}
+The contributions made by this paper are: \begin{itemize} \item A detailed list of the main reasons that Android developers give for migrating to Kotlin.
+This could encourage other Java developers to migrate to Kotlin. \item A list of \new{experiences}, takeaways and recommendations from our \new{study}, that could be used by both Android developers (e.g., to decide whether to migrate to Kotlin or not) and by researchers (e.g., to propose solutions that overcome the current problems developers face). \end{itemize}